Shaontae/prework-study-guide/README.md

 ## Description

 This Prework Study Guide was created for boot camp students who were going through the Prework.
 It contains notes on HTML, CSS, Git, and JavaScript.
+I also added in gardient colors to my cards and changed the header and footer color.